 The streamlined design of the Deuter ultralight backpacks makes it one of the best day packs for serious hikers or trail runners who want to maximize their energy for the trail.
 The ergonomic design is comfortable and sturdy and fits well.

 As one user explains, “Carried all the gear I needed for a full day outing.
 Plenty of places where you can latch stuff to this backpack.
 Trekking poles sit nicely in the side pocket secured with the side compression strap.
 Very lightweight and well constructed.”

 LLBean Stowaway Day Pack Backpack

-The LL Bean stowaway day pack has an impressive array of satisfied users, with a ton of 5-star reviews.
+The LL Bean stowaway day pack has an impressive array of satisfied users.
 People have used it as far away as Antarctica and on the dusty savannahs of Africa and rave about how durable and comfortable it is, and also that this packable backpack holds so much too.

 Users rate it as one of the best packable daypack options, with one reviewer explaining, “It’s a perfect size, has tons of pockets, plus places for water bottles, and the straps are super comfortable.”

 Use our packing list to help make sure you have all you need on your next hike!